Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 State-Level Exceptions: Birthday Rules, Anniversary Rules & Year-Round Enrollment

-States with Year-Round Guaranteed Issue
+States with Year-Round or Continuous Guaranteed Issue

-• Connecticut — Year-round guaranteed issue
+• Connecticut also offers true year-round guaranteed issue

 If you live in one of these states, the urgency of the initial OEP is lower, though enrolling early still often secures the lowest rates.